 “At Emerson-Gridley we respect the individual needs of children, foster a caring and creative environment, and emphasize social, emotional, physical, and intellectual development as we encourage our students to be life-long learners.”

 Our school encourages character education with a focus on No Bullying.
 Quarterly Achievement Assemblies showcase our students with perfect attendance, honor cards, and other special achievements.
-Our 6th Grade GEARS program is a great success, and our 5th and 6th grade students enjoy intramural sports and spring basketball.
+Our after-school Gr.
+3 - 5 Gearing Up program is a great success, and our 5th grade students enjoy intramural sports and spring basketball.
 Teachers at all grade levels plan educational field trips and use incentive programs in their classrooms to encourage positive behaviors.
-Our PTA volunteers have helped with school fundraising, and have organized our school’s Book Fair, Fundraiser, Gingerbread Shop, and Family Movie Nights.
-Local community churches are also involved with our school, providing holiday baskets and clothes to those in need.
+Our PTA volunteers have helped with school fundraising, and have organized our school’s Book Fair and Parent Luncheon, Fundraisers, Gingerbread Shop, and Family Movie Nights.
+Local community churches are also involved with our school, providing school supplies, school clothing, cold weather outdoor clothes, and holiday baskets to those in need.
 Our partnership with Gannon University has been a great resource, and through their generosity we have had school speakers, volunteers, and community involvement that benefits our school.

 We are Proud to Be Emerson-Gridley!